anistark/kalos/README.md

   To account for the solar year of approximately 365.2422 days, Kalos introduces a leap adjustment:
   - A **leap day (or leap week)** is added approximately every 5 to 6 years.
   - Over long periods (e.g., 10,000 years), about **1,775 leap weeks** are required, averaging a leap week every **5.63 years**.
-  - A practical rule might be to add a leap week every 5 years, with periodic adjustments (e.g., skipping a leap week every 30 years) to fine-tune alignment with the solar year.
+  - A practical rule might be to add a leap day every 5 years, with periodic adjustments (e.g., skipping a leap day every 30 years) to fine-tune alignment with the solar year.

 ## Benefits Over the Gregorian Calendar